Welcome to Law at Winchester

-Created in 2008, our Department of Law provides a dynamic learning environment with a stimulating range of legal subjects on offer.
+Founded in 2008, Law at Winchester provides a dynamic learning environment with a stimulating range of legal subjects on offer.
+Our range of Law programmes and pathways is managed within the Department of Law, Economics, Accounting and Finance.

 Research in Law at Winchester is wide-ranging and firmly rooted in the modern-day world.
-We have research strengths in many areas including business law; human rights; medical law and ethics, and tort law.
+We have research strengths in many areas including Business law; Human Rights; Medical law and ethics; Criminal justice; Child law and the law of Tort.
+For more information, see below.

-The Department of Law is home to the Centre for Information Rights, which examines the overlap between information and privacy law, and new technologies and methods of data analysis.
+Law at Winchester is home to two Research Centres: the Centre for Information Rights, which examines the overlap between information and privacy law, and new technologies and methods of data analysis, and the Centre for Parliament and Public Law.

-There are also plenty of opportunities for you to become involved in social and extracurricular activities through the Department and the Student Law Society.
+There are plenty of opportunities for you to become involved in social and extracurricular activities through departmental events, and the Student Law Societies.

 Meet the Law team